OlehProtsak/Unscripted-Travel-Guide/README.md

 ## Credits

-We would like to refrence ...
+We would like to refrence previous prohjects on our EdX bootcamp for providing us with the necessary skills to be able to complete this task effectivley.

 ## License